+Power LED

-Power LEDThe green power LED is lit when the PMU is turned on and supplying power to the TB9100 base station.
+The green power LED is lit when the PMU is turned on and supplying power to the subrack.

-Carrier Button and Transmit LEDThe carrier button is a momentary press switch.
-When held down, it keys the transmitter while disabling the 600Ω balanced and unbalanced line, and microphone audio.
+Carrier Button and Transmit LED The carrier button is a momentary press switch.
+When held down, it keys the transmitter of the selected channel.
 The transmitted signal is unmodulated, i.e. carrier only.
 The red transmit LED is lit while the transmitter is transmitting.

-Alarm LEDThe red alarm LED will flash at a rate of 2 to 5 Hz when an alarm has been generated by any of the TB9100 modules.
-It will continue to flash until the alarm is canceled, the fault is fixed, or the base station is in standby mode.
+Alarm LED The red alarm LED will flash at a rate of 2 to 5Hz when an alarm has been generated by any of the TB9100 modules.
+It will continue to flash until the alarm is canceled, the fault is fixed, or the base station is in Standby mode.
 Note that only those alarms which are enabled using the CSS will cause this LED to flash.

-The alarm LED also indicates when the base station is in standby mode, as described in the following table:
+The alarm LED also indicates when the base station is in Standby mode, as described in the following table:

-LED behaviour Description On (steady) Base station is in standby mode (regardless of the presence of other faults) Flash Base station is in run mode, and one or more faults are present Off Base station is in run mode, and no faults are present
+LED Description On (steady) Base station is in Standby mode (regardless of the presence of any fault) Flash Base station is in Run mode, and one or more faults are present Off Base station is in Run mode, and no faults are present

-Microphone Channel Button and LED The left microphone channel button selects the speech mode for the microphone transmission.
-The associated microphone channel LED indicates the type of speech mode.
-Refer to "Microphone Operation" on page 68 for more information.
+Microphone Button and LEDThe microphone button selects the speech mode for the microphone transmission.
+The associated microphone LED indicates the type of speech mode.
+Refer to "Microphone Operation" on page 64 for more information.